-Kim Hodges is the Office Managing Shareholder in Ogletree Deakins’ Memphis and Jackson, MS offices and has concentrated her practice in employment law and litigation for over nineteen years.
+Kim Hodges is the Office Managing Shareholder in Ogletree Deakins’ Memphis office and has concentrated her practice in employment law and litigation for over twenty years.
 Prior to joining Ogletree Deakins, Kim was Lead Counsel in Federal Express Corporation’s Litigation and Employment group and worked in various roles in the HR departments of TruGreen ChemLawn, Trailmobile, and Riceland Foods.
-In addition to other honors, she is listed in the 2019 edition of Best Lawyers in America, and was a 2018 Honoree in the Memphis Business Journal’s ‘Best of the Bar’ Awards.
+In addition to other honors, she is listed in Best Lawyers in America in the categories of Employment Law, Employment Litigation, and Commercial Ligitation, and was a 2018 Honoree in the Memphis Business Journal’s ‘Best of the Bar’ Awards.
 Kim also has an AV-Preeminent rating from Martindale-Hubbell in both the Peer Review and Judicial Review categories, and is licensed in Arkansas, Tennessee, and Mississippi.

 Kim’s experience as both a litigator and an advisor runs the gamut of employment law and related issues, including: discrimination and harassment, compliance with wage and hour laws, state and federal disability discrimination and accommodation, public access for disabled individuals, FMLA leave and interference, age discrimination, complex contracts, non-competition and non-solicitation agreements, trade secrets, whistleblower claims, torts, and antitrust/unfair competition issues.